A Beginner's Guide to Parrot Care

 Where To Place Your Bird's Cage

 Birds are very sensitive to smoke and can even succumb to toxicoses from teflon vapours (which are produced from some non-stick pans).
 Therefore, it is ideal to place your bird's cage away from the kitchen and in a well-ventillated area.

-With regards to sunlight, your bird will benefit from having a little exposure to the sun each day to obtain adequate Vitamin D and maintain strong bones.
-The ideal way to achieve this is to allow your bird a little free-roaming house access so they can sit in the sun as much as they like.
-However, if you're unable to let your bird out of their cage during daylight hours you may wish to place your bird's cage near a window so they can get some sunlight - provided there is adequate shade to escape to when they get too hot.
+With regards to sunlight, your bird will benefit from having some exposure to the sun each day to obtain adequate Vitamin D and maintain strong bones.
+If you're unable to let your bird out of their cage during daylight hours you may wish to place your bird's cage near an open window so they can get some sunlight - provided there is adequate shade to escape to when they get too hot.

 And finally, remember that your bird will probably make quite a mess when they rummage through their food each day.
 Make sure you place your bird's cage in a position where regular floor clean ups are easy and practical.

 4 - What To Put In Your Bird's Cage